HOME

 • Row ranges

-Ignore all lines whose line number falls within a certain range.
-Use a comma-separated list of individual ranges, each of which is either a single number or a pair of dash-separated numbers.
+Ignore all lines whose line number falls within specified ranges.
+Use a comma-separated list of individual ranges, each of which is either a single number or a pair of hyphen-separated numbers.
+You can also prefix a range with "1:" or "2:" to apply it only to the first or to the second file (by default ranges apply to both files).
 Examples:

 • [m]-n is not a valid string, for any integers m and n.